Crito: Philosophical aspects

 The philologist Ulrich von Wilamowitz-Moellendorff found no philosophical content in Crito.
 According to him, the dialogue teaches "about the duty of the citizen, but not in the abstract, rather Socratic; Athenian".
 Gabriel Danzig states the text presents Socrates as an "embarrassingly obedient and dutiful citizen"; in doing so, Plato wanted to justify him "to the good citizens who did not care about philosophy".

 Danzig added that in contemporary specialist literature, Plato is considered to be only concerned with making Socrates understandable to his readers rather than philosophically presenting and justifying universal principles.
 Olof Gigon saw the dialogue as a light work that is welcoming to aspiring philosophers.
 Despite this, the work was regarded as a key Western parallel to Legalism according to philosopher Reginald E. Allen.
 Hellmut Flashar argued that despite its initial appearances, Crito's depth can be discerned through dialogue and that in doing so, it may be revealed as a difficult text.

 In modern discussions of law and order, the responsibilities of citizens to follow rules unconditionally has many commonalities with Critos presentation of Crito's lenient understanding of the Laws and Socrates' rigid one.
-The text is a foundation in Anglo-Saxon studies on legal ethics.
 According to Flashar, attempting to apply modern ideas to Platonic philosophy estranges the themes.

-The quality of the Laws' arguments are relative to one's interpretation; in research literature, those who interpret the piece as being "authoritarian" view the Laws' as having a weak argument that is based more on feeling than rationality.
-For instance, the metaphor of one's parents being a parallel to the state implies a debatable view of obligation rather than an objective one.
-Some have said Socrates is a vessel for Plato's beliefs.
-Defenders of the piece say this view ignores the possibility the arguments' weaknesses are inherent for the dialectical process.
-Romano Guardini emphasized the Crito inherent correctness, it being "the basic philosophical experience of validity" exists beyond empiricism.

 According to Austrian philosopher Karl Popper, the representation of Socrates in Crito is the quintessential version of him and the piece may have been a request by Socrates himself.
 In tandem with the Apology, Socrates' last will may be formed.
 Socrates, who was convicted as an Athenian, chose not to flee Athens because of his virtue as an Athenian and the loyalty to the state that follows.
 If he chose to go into self-exile as Crito had suggested, he would undermine the fundamental system the state he pledges allegiance to was based upon.
 Peter Sloterdijk said Crito is one of the "initial texts of philosophy par excellence" with which Plato founded "a new way of looking for the truth".
 Crito was the defender of this world against the death of his master.
 He played a "half ridiculous, half moving role".
 For Socrates, life was a lesson so he consequently "turned his last breath into an argument and his last hour into evidence".